SoftwareOutlook/ASEArch-Test-Codes/README.md

      ------
      OpenMP compute module is available for any build, the default language depends on the build options.
+     OpenMP can be disabled if make variable USE_OPENMP is unset.

-     help prints the available compute models and quits.
+     __help__ prints the available compute models and quits.

 -alg __name__
        selects an algorithm for the Jacobi iteration.
 Each compute model has at least one algorithm, named baseline.
-Obviously baseline is not the same algorithm for all compute models.
+Obviously, baseline is not the same algorithm for all compute models.

 	  Other algoritms: